yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

     return ss
 ```

-Resulting scalars `ss` are public part of the MLSAG signature in the transaction thus the output of `mlsag_sign` is not encrypted.
-Scalar `c` is part of the internal state which we know (not important now).
+Resulting scalars `ss` are public part of the MLSAG signature in the transaction; thus the output of `mlsag_sign` is not encrypted.
+Scalar `c` is part of the internal state, which we know (not important now).

-Note that if we pass `x=0` to the `mlsag_sign` we obtain *decrypting oracle* as the function returns decrypted scalar value of the `alpha`.
-For that we need an encrypted version of a zero scalar which we can obain by calling `zero = sc_sub(x, x)` for any encrypted scalar value `x`.
+Note that if we pass `x=0` to the `mlsag_sign`, we obtain *decrypting oracle* as the function returns a decrypted scalar value of the `alpha`.
+For that, we need an encrypted version of a zero scalar, which we can obtain by calling `zero = sc_sub(x, x)` for any encrypted scalar value `x`.
 We can thus decrypt all private values sent over the protocol.

 ```python
 def decrypt_oracle(x: SealedScalar) -> Scalar: